 So here DJI Phantom 4 Pro is the winner…2:1

 Difference 4 – Weight

 Ready to fly the DJI Phantom 4 Pro has a weight of 1388g, while the DJI Phantom 4 Advanced weighs “only” 1368g.
 This difference is really minor since 20g less will not influence flight time.

 So we could give 1 point each and the result is 3-2 until now

 Difference 5 – Price

-More experienced pilots should instead consider buying the DJI Phantom 4 Pro, which is more expensive, it is true, because it offers additional camera sensors on the back and infrared on the sides.
-These sensors provide additional security and the 5.8 GHz frequency is a useful feature if you are flying in places with quite a bit of interference.
+More experienced pilots should instead consider buying the DJI Phantom 4 Pro.
+While it’s more expensive, because it offers additional camera sensors on the back and infrared on the sides.
+These sensors provide additional security.
+The 5.8 GHz frequency is a useful feature if you are flying in places with quite a bit of interference.

 I do not recommend them if you are new to any of these drones